KW-M/internet_rov_code/README.md

 ### Installing on a Raspberry PI:

 1. Connect the PI to the internet via Ethernet or Wifi.
-2. Clone this repo to the rasberry pi desktop by running `cd ~/Desktop` Then `git clone https://github.com/KW-M/internet_rov_code.git` in a terminal (cmd prompt) or ssh session.
+2. Clone this repo to the rasberry pi home folder by running `cd ~/` Then `git clone https://github.com/KW-M/internet_rov_code.git` in a terminal (cmd prompt) or ssh session.
 3. `cd internet_rov_code` to get into the cloned folder.
 4. Run `sudo chmod +x ./setup_internet_rov_pi.sh` to mark the setup script as executable.
 5. Run the setup with `./setup_internet_rov_pi.sh`
 6. Reboot.
-You might need to run the script again to make the adafruit circuit python installer happy.

 ## running/testing locally